simbo1905/root-objects/README.md

 The book [Domain Driven Design by Eric Evans](http://domainlanguage.com/ddd/) has the theory of how to do design this way and the book [Pojos In Action by Chris Richardson](https://www.manning.com/books/pojos-in-action) is an old but excellent book on how to do DDD in Java with Spring.

-### Detour: JPA?

-For the purposes of this demo JPA is an officially supported part of the Java ecosystem and is a mature and well documented Java-to-relational mapping tool.
-Yes it has a number of quirks.
-If you fight it your probably going to loose (your mind).
-If you learn how to do the basics and don't deviate from that it can be a used as a rapid application tool to support an agile TDD build on Java against a relational datbase.

-Why is JPA not universally loved?
-I would say that it is not because JPA isn't a serious bit of technology that has had a huge amount of investment in it.
-It is because of the famous [object to relational impedance mis-match](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
-Functional programmers will say that the problem is actually that OO is a concept with many traps and limited utility but that is an entirely different topic.

-A lot of developers think that working with an RDBM isn't at all agile.
-Yet you can have JPA create tables into an in-memory java database for JUnit testing as you write the code.
-That is pretty agile.
-This demo code does exactly that.
-It is then only a matter of packaging and deploying a different configuration pointing your application at a beefy industrial database server.
-Having worked on a few projects that did that we ran into very few challenges with differences in behaviour between the Java RDBMS and the commercial database server.
-Why?
-Because JPA is a mature abstraction over many differnt database by many vendors.
-Some folks state that you can only code against the same project as they will go-live and then live with no agility.
-Sure if you are writing custom code you have to write against what you are tagetting; but if you are targetting JPA then its a minor

-Also if there is any ugliness due to our use of JPA then we can use that to illustrate a point in this demo: that the database and its mapping is an implementation detail that should be hidden from code that uses our object model.
-So the ugliness isn't exposed to users of the entities it is kept as an hidden implementation detail.

 ### The Implementation